magomimmo/modern-cljs/doc/second-edition/tutorial-14.md

 nil
 ```

-If you're curious about the `set-env!` function, you can ask for its docstring
+If you're curious about the `set-env!` function, you can examine its docstring:

 ```clj
 boot.user> (doc set-env!)